NeerjaKasture/Natural-Language-Processing-2024/README.md

 It also has the code for deduplication using MinHash and SimHash, and data cleaning using a manually selected 'Negative Words' list.

+The cleaned data can be found on Huggingfaces. [link](https://huggingface.co/datasets/snehagautam/nlp_webscraping/tree/main)

 ## Assignment 2

 Contains code used to train tokenizer ( ByteLevelBPETokenizer, SentencePieceBPETokenizer) and train the model (LlamaForCausalLM architecture) from scratch using Google Colab GPUs.